DaxtonL/MediaTracker/README.md

  - As a user, I want to be able to load my list of media from file (if I so choose)
  - As a user, I want to be able to save my list of media to file (if I so choose)

+## Sample EventLog
+Event log cleared.
+Created new media tracker
+Added media to tracker
+Added media to tracker
+Added media to tracker
+Added media to tracker
+Added media to tracker
+--This section is from when a tracker is loaded and media is added to the tracker-- Created new media
+Added media to tracker
+Logged a viewing for a piece of media
+Logged a viewing for a piece of media
+Changed rating for a piece of media
+Changed status for a piece of media

+## Reflection
+Looking at my UML diagram and even while writting my GUI, I have a lot of classes that extend the "AppPanelUI" class that had a lot of repeated code between them.
+This made it harder to debug when I made changes and overall made it harder quickly code the panels I wanted.
+To improve my code, I would create and abstract more methods and place them in the AppPanel UI interface.
+Almost all my UI panels had a "back" and "confirm" button that I could probaly include in the field and construtor of the AppPanelUI class.
+Adding elements such as buttons are also very repetitve, as the only variance points are often the name and actionID of the button while 3-4 lines of the code are repeated a lot.
+I could likely create a "createButton" method and add that to the abstract class as well.

+Another issue in my UI is that currently all classes that extend from AppPanelUI return a list of strings as their data type for the "closePanel" method.
+However, the data they convey needs to be parsed from a list of string making it harder to debug and increasing the chance of the code crashing if the wrong data-type is parsed.
+This is less of an issue since this is a method that will never be user-facing but, could still be improved for debugging and ease of use.
+One solution could be creating a new class to store this data and include an identifier that conveys what kind of information should be expected in the list of strings.
+Additionally, when calling a
+"get data" method from this class, if the expected data does not matched the identifed data type an exception could be thrown and handled making it easier to avoid invalid data-type crashes.